AxelUser/maltsev.space/src/posts/012-simd-within-a-register-how-i-doubled-hash-table-lookup-performance/index.md

 </Scrollbox>

 The `BitConverter` approach, however, was a step backward.
 It was even slower than the original, likely due to the additional `Span` overhead.
+I'm not about to introduce complexity for negative gain, so the `BitConverter` version was a non-starter.

 <Scrollbox>